May 16th, 2008

 72 Comments |

 We get asked this question quite often: “How often does your credit score change?”
-Technically, it can change any point your credit report changes.
+Technically, it can change any time your credit report changes.
 Any of the following can trigger a credit score change:

 - Missing a Payment